sawmurai/wlog/README.md

 # Dump logs and log a new entry for another day
 wlog -m "Worked on ticket 123" -d "2018-08-01"

+# Display logs as desktop notification (only on Linux and MacOS)
+wlog -n
 ```